11/5/2024

 Chairman of the Board and Chief Executive Officer

-So Alexei it's both.
-I would say for differentiated products the main impact has been around volume because the pricing tends to be sticky.
-But for standard grade products it's more of an issue around we're able to sell the volume but the issue is around price and margin.
+Let's say it's both.
+I would say for differentiated products, the main impact has been around volume because the pricing tends to be sticky.
+But for standard grade products, it's more of an issue around we're able to sell the volumes, but the issue is around price and margin.

 speaker

-Okay and also in EM are you pulling inventory below normalized level in Q4 such that you may need to rebuild it in 2025 or or you need to get back to your normal inventory seasonality at the end?
+Okay.
+And also in EM, are you pulling inventory below normalized level in Q4 such that you may need to rebuild it in 2025 or you need to get back to your normal inventory seasonality at year end?

 speaker